appsoftwareltd/dotnet-licence-key-generator/README.md

 # .NET Licence Key Generator

-## Licence Key Generation and Verification System for .NET
+## Licence Key Generation and Verification for .NET

 A common requirement for software vendors is the inclusion of a system for generating and verifying passwords, which can be bundled with distributed desktop software, or for granting access to online services.
 App Software's .NET Licence Key Generator provides a robust, lightweight and tested means of solving this problem.

 .NET Licence Key Generator implements a 'Partial Number Verification System', which along with other features, provides a defence against key generators which may be built to attempt to crack your licence key system.

-Credit to Brandon Staggs who wrote this article on implementing a partial number verification system in Delphi, from which this C# port borrows: http://www.brandonstaggs.com/2007/07/26/implementing-a-partial-serial-number-verification-system-in-delphi/

 For support and consulting related to this project, contact mail@appsoftware.com